rhollings/rhollings/README.md

 - Believer of the Multiverse 🤫
 <!--
 Gonna put some intro stuff here?

+## What I want to Learn
+- AI & ML
+-
 -->
 <!--
 **rhollings/rhollings** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.